linrax: A JAX Compatible, Simplex Method Linear Program Solver: Interface Comparison

-Here, the first five parameters are used exactly as they appear in~\eqref{eq:LP_Def_General}.
-Importantly, it is not required that \kw{A_ub} or \kw{A_eq} be full rank.
-The last parameter, \kw{unbounded}, controls whether minimization is performed only on positive inputs (default behavior) or on an unbounded domain.
-Since this change requires internally doubling the number of input variables, \kw{unbounded} is marked as a \emph{static argument}.
-This sidesteps the limitation described in~\ref{subsec:jax_tracing} and allows the shape of intermediate arrays to depend on its value.
-To do this, JAX treats \kw{unbounded} as a constant in \kw{linprog} and re-traces the function whenever it is assigned a different value.
-Since boolean types have only two possible values, this is a manageable drawback.
+Here, the first five parameters are as in~\eqref{eq:LP_Def_General} and closely mimic \scipy{}'s interface.
+Importantly, we do not assume that \kw{A_ub} or \kw{A_eq} are full rank.
+The last parameter, \kw{unbounded}, determines if minimization is performed on positive inputs or an unbounded domain.
+Since this change internally doubles the number of input variables, \kw{unbounded} is a \emph{static argument}, so JAX treats it as a constant and re-traces the function whenever it is assigned a different value.
+This sidesteps the limitation from~\ref{subsec:jax_tracing} and allows its value to affect arrays' shapes.
+Since booleans have only two values, this is a manageable drawback.

-The result gives information about the LP, including if it is feasible and bounded, and its solution (if one exists). \kw{SimplexSolutionType} contains three fields, all of boolean type: \kw{feasible}, \kw{bounded}, and \kw{success}.
-As the names suggest, \kw{feasible} will be true if every constraint can be satisfied simultaneously, \kw{bounded} is true if the objective cannot improve indefinitely within the feasible set, and \kw{success} is simply a property indicating if the problem is both feasible and bounded.